ubclaunchpad/inertia/README.md

 ----|-----------------
-🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want 📦  | Easily provision new VPS instances on supported platforms such as Amazon EC2 ⚒  | Deploy any Dockerfile or docker-compose project
+🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want 📦  | Easily provision VPS instances for your project with supported providers such as Amazon EC2 ⚒  | Deploy any Dockerfile or docker-compose project
-🚄  | Have your project automatically updated, rebuilt, and deployed as soon as you `git push` 🛂  | Start up, shut down, and monitor your deployment with ease 🏷  | Configure deployment to your liking with branch settings and more 🌐  | Add users and check on your deployment anywhere through Inertia Web 🔑  | Secured with tokens and HTTPS across the board
+🚄  | Webhook integration for GitHub, GitLab, and Bitbucket allow your project to be automatically updated, rebuilt, and deployed as soon as you `git push`
+🛂  | Start up, shut down, and monitor your deployment with ease from the command line 🏷  | Configure deployment to your liking with branch settings, build configuration, and more 🔑  | Secured with tokens and HTTPS across the board

 <br>